Rate Increases for 2014/2015

 Council also sought approval from IPART for an increase in General Income of 8.14% for 2015/2016 and 7.75% for 2016/2017.
 This was not approved, but IPART made clear that Council had provided a clear case for the need for additional funding for community asset maintenance and renewal.

 In simple terms, with a 7.90% increase in ‘General Income’ for 2014/2015, the ‘average’ residential property can expect a total rates and charges increase (including all annual service and usage charges) of approximately $155.29 per annum (or $2.99 per week), which is a 5% increase from 2013/2014.

 All rateable land is subject to an ordinary rate.
 The land value of your property is one of the major factors in the determination of the ordinary rate you pay.
 Your land value is supplied to Council by the State Government (Valuer General’s Office) with new values provided every three years.

 The amount of rates levied is also determined by the rating categorisation of your property.

 The Local Government Act states that all rateable land must be categorised into one of four rating categories (Residential, Business, Farmland or Mining) and the Council must give notice of this category.
 Your rating category is displayed on your rate notice.

 These categories are purely for rating purposes and are not necessarily related to zoning or location.
 If you disagree with your rating category, application for a review of your rating category may be obtained by contacting Council’s Rate Section on (02) 6648 4444.

 Other Rate Charges

-Further information on local government rating can be found at Division of Local Government or on the back of your rate notice.
+Further information on local government rating can be found at Office of Local Government or on the back of your rate notice.

 If you would like to contact Council in regards to an account enquiry please use the following details: